Creating Data Observatory tilesets

 In order to be able to create a tileset from your Data Observatory dataset you first need to create a connection of type OAuth from your CARTO Dashboard.
-To do so, go to Your Connections page, click on New Connection and then choose the one of type BigQuery:
+To do so, go to Your Connections page, click on New Connection and choose the type BigQuery:

 Then, choose to create a connection of type OAuth and follow the steps to complete the configuration.
 Please note that the email associated with your CARTO account should be the same as the one you use to create the BigQuery connection.

-Once your BigQuery connection has been set up, the Google user that you have used to create it should now have access to both the CARTO Spatial Extension and your Data Observatory subscriptions directly from BigQuery.
+Once your BigQuery connection has been set up, the Google user that you have used to create it should now have access to both the CARTO Analytics Toolbox and your Data Observatory subscriptions directly from BigQuery.

 Access your Data Observatory dataset in BigQuery